rn4sh/tmxathon/README.md

 b.
 Make sure to Git clone the complete [Repo](https://github.com/RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-labs.git) to your CRW</br>
 c.
 The MTA tool is located on the left hand side menu - Click on its icon and then on the + sign to create a new configuration </br>
 d.
 The code for the Weblogic application is located under */monolith* - When configuring MTA for analysis, this folder would be your input </br>
 e.
-The Weblogic applcation that needs to migrated to JBoss EAP, version 7 </br>
+The Weblogic application that needs to migrated to JBoss EAP, version 7 </br>
 f.
 After running the MTA analysis, your migration's issues will be shown as follows:
 ![image](https://user-images.githubusercontent.com/40291650/136105599-5ed121fa-5b29-41ba-b7b3-4566542a6da4.png)
 g.
 Under the [/migration](https://github.com/rn4sh/tmxathon/tree/main/migration) folder in the current repo, and to save time, you can use the migrated java classes needed (you can simply overwrite yours with those ones)</br>
 h.
 The file *weblogic-ejb-jar.xml* is not longer needed and needs to be deleted </br>
 k.
 The folder *src/main/java/weblogic* is not needed and needs to be deleted</br>
 l.
-Remove the dependency *org.jboss.spec.javax.rmi:jboss-rmi-api_1.0_spec* from your application POM under youc code's *monolith/pom.xml*
+Remove the dependency *org.jboss.spec.javax.rmi:jboss-rmi-api_1.0_spec* from your application POM under your application's *monolith/pom.xml*
 m.
 When you finish fixing the migration issues - make sure you can build without any errors using: *mvn -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/monolith clean package*</br>
 n.
 Re-run and report - if there are no issues found, you're good to go - Keep your analysis for the final presentation